waidyanatha/openeew-detection/README.md

 - [Egidio Caprino](https://github.com/EgidioCaprino)
 ___

 Enjoy!
 Give us [feedback](https://github.com/openeew/openeew-detection/issues) if you have suggestions on how to improve this information.
+Here are some [guidelines for contributing algorithms](openeew/README.md).

 ## License